linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 ### Control Mobile Blocks

 You can select specific screen sizes to display your blocks on, and exclude them from others!
-Pick and choose if the block should be shown on mobile, tablet or desktop.
+Pick and choose where responsive blocks should be shown mobile, tablet or desktop.
 The block content will automatically be displayed or hidden for each different screen sizes.

 ### Compatibility

 Conditional Blocks works with any theme that uses the WordPress Block Editor (Gutenberg Block Editor).

-We've tested Conditional Blocks with the follow plugins:
+We've tested Conditional Blocks with the follow plugins and themes:

 * Stackable Blocks
 * Atomic Blocks